mersocarlin/mersocarlin.com/posts/2016-09-10-debugging-net-core-inside-docker-container-on-a-mac.md

 I'm going to use Yo generator for it.

 It's simple and easy to use.
-For more info you can find by clicking <a href="https://github.com/OmniSharp/generator-aspnet" target="_blank">here</a>.
+For more info you can find by clicking [here](https://github.com/OmniSharp/generator-aspnet).

 <img alt="Creating the Web Api project with generator-aspnet" height="593" src="/assets/blog/2016-09-10-debugging-net-core-inside-docker-container-on-a-mac/creating-web-api-with-generator.gif" title="Creating the Web Api project with generator-aspnet" width="921" />